apify/crawlee/docs/guides/getting_started.md

 });
 ```

-We've added the `handlePageFunction()` with the `enqueueLinks()` logic from the previous section to the code we've written earlier.
+We've added the `handlePageFunction()` with the `enqueueLinks()` logic from the previous section to the code we wrote earlier.
 As always, try
-running it in an environment of your choice.
+running it in the environment of your choice.
 You should see the crawler output a number of links to the console, as it crawls the category pages first
 and then all the links to the actor detail pages it found.

 This concludes our Crawling strategy section, because we have taught the crawler to visit all the pages we need.
 Let's continue with scraping the